lynnfaraday/aresmush.com/tutorials/code/logs.md

 ## Changing the Log Level

 By default, the Ares log file will include all four levels of log messages.
-If your game is stable and you find the logs too spammy, you can change the minimum log level from DEBUG to INFO (or even to WARN or ERROR though that's not advisable).
+If your game is stable and you find the logs too spammy, you can change the minimum log level from DEBUG to INFO (or even to WARN or ERROR but that's not advisable).

 Edit `logger.yml`: